 An active research policy approach has enabled Sweden to acquire a leading position in several areas.
 One is environmental technology, particularly the treatment of emissions and toxic substances in production and manufacturing processes.
 Sweden also has a high level of expertise in nanotechnology research, where several major Swedish companies – including ABB, Sandvik and Höganäs – have become market leaders.

 For research at universities and university colleges, the government is the largest source of funding.
 Four government bodies primarily fund research:

-- The Swedish Research Council.
-Allocated SEK 4.56 billion in 2012 for research in the natural sciences, technology, medicine, humanities and social sciences, among other fields.
+- The Swedish Research Council: allocated SEK 6.4 billion in 2015 for research in the natural sciences, technology, medicine, humanities and social sciences, among other fields

-- Formas, the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning.
-Allocated SEK 1.02 billion in 2012 for research in environment matters, agricultural sciences and spatial planning.
+- Formas, the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning: allocates around SEK 1 billion per year for research in environment matters, agricultural sciences and spatial planning

-- FAS, the Swedish Council for Working Life and Social Research.
-Allocated SEK 414 million in 2012 for research in labour market issues, work organisation, work and health, public health, welfare, social services and social relations.
+- Forte, the Swedish Research Council for Health, Working Life and Welfare: allocates around SEK 500 million per year for research in labour market issues, work organisation, work and health, public health, welfare, social services and social relations.

-- VINNOVA, the Swedish Agency for Innovation Systems.
-Allocated SEK 2 billion in 2012 primarily for research in technology, transportation, communication and working life.
+- VINNOVA, the Swedish Agency for Innovation Systems: allocates more than SEK 2.7 billion per year, primarily for research in technology, transportation, communication and working life.

 Foundations are an important complement to direct government funding.
-In 2012, SEK 1.3 billion was given to research in Sweden through six state-funded foundations:
+Annually, more than SEK 1 billion is also allocated to research in Sweden through six state-funded foundations: